 On A Final Note

-Getting the best cheek reduction surgery lies solely on the competence of the surgeon.
+Getting the cheek reduction surgery lies solely on the competence of the surgeon.
 Because of this, you should do everything possible to use a certified practitioner to get an optimum result.